scipopt/MIP-DD/README.md

 Method solve() returns a pair<char, SolverStatus>.
 The signed char encodes the validity of the solving process.
 Negative values are reserved for solver internal errors, 0 means that no bug is detected, while positive values represent externally detected issues identifying 1 as dual fail, 2 as primal fail, and 3 as objective fail.
-The SolverStatus primarily serves to provide additional information about the solution status in the log for example infeasible, unbounded, optimal, or that a specific limit is reached.
+The SolverStatus primarily serves to provide additional information about the resulting solution status in the log, for example infeasible, unbounded, optimal, or that a specific limit is reached.
 To suppress certain fails, the parameter passcodes is the vector of codes that must not be interpreted as bugs.
 The general SolverInterface already provides functions to detect dual, primal, and objective fails based on the resulting solution information to be supplied in method solve().
 Finally, the solver can be integrated in the cmake system.